md-raz/md-raz/README.md

 <!--
 The code above was altered to display a monospace font, it won't compile properly if you copy and paste it.
-Use the code below if you want to actually comppile it!
+Use the code below if you want to actually comppile it! int i;main(){for(;i["]<i;++i){--i;}"];read('-'-'-',i+++"hell\
-- 🔭 I’m currently working at BotFactory as an Applications, Assembly, & Electrical Design Engineer.
-- 🌱 I’m currently learning about machine learning APIs, computer vision, and embedded C applications. int i;main(){for(;i["]<i;++i){--i;}"];read('-'-'-',i+++"hell\
 o, world!\n",'/'/'/'));}read(j,i,p){write(j/p+p,i---j,i/i);}
 -->